Bunions (Hallux Valgus)

 It is important to exclude other causes of big toe pain, which include osteoarthritis, rheumatoid arthritis, infection and gout.
 Circulatory problems may not only cause pain, but can also lead to serious complications if surgery is undertaken.
 Cigarette smoking and diabetes significantly impair healing potential and increase the risk of infection.

 Most bunion correction operations involve bone cuts (osteotomies) in order to re-align the deformed bones.
+The most common bunion surgery that Dr Zilko performs is a minimally invasive bunion correction, which is undertaken through keyhole incisions on the inner aspect of the big toe.
 The ultimate goal of any bunion surgery is restore the normal shape and mechanics of the foot in order to reduce pain and discomfort and allow return to normal shoe wear.